lightisright/fr-tv-replay/README.md

 Search &amp; play several French Television Replay streams (Pluzz, Arte, Canal+) - Python / CLI

-This application will list the streams available on several French TV channels :
+This application will list & play streams available on several French TV channels :
  * Pluzz
  * Arte
  * Canal+

+This command-line software was written in Python as an alternative solution to avoid use of Flash Player which is not optimized for Linux-based OS.

 DSCLAIMER: